 Note: This blog post is from 2009.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.I'm one of the speakers this week on the Online ColdFusion Meetup.
+And I may revise the content as necessary.I'm one of the speakers this week on the Online ColdFusion Meetup.
 I'll be presenting in the noon (EDT) slot this Thursday, on "Introducing the Adobe ColdFusion Extensions for Eclipse".
 Before you yawn, are you sure you realize what I'm referring to?

 This is not an introduction to Eclipse, and it's not about features in CFEclipse, so it may interest those who've long used CFEclipse but not the Adobe extensions.
 Yet it also doesn't presume prior experience with Eclipse or CFEclipse, so it's for pretty much everyone.
 And if you plan to be using Bolt, you'll want to attend since these extensions are included among the many features that Adobe has listed as coming Bolt.